 Diane Martin – Director of Business Operations

 Diane grew up in the Willamette Valley and enjoys all this area has to offer – coasts, mountains, forests, rivers and lakes.
 She spent some formative years in Germany and Denmark but has always considered Oregon home.
-She joined the staff at CWS in August of 2011 after spending seven years as a parent, board member and volunteer at the school.
+She joined the community at CWS in August of 2011 after spending seven years as a parent, board member and volunteer at the school.
 Diane studied nursing and has a BS in Clinical Nutrition and an MPH in Health Care Policy & Management.
 She has always been drawn to serve families and children.
 She and her husband have three daughters and two grandchildren and live in the country with a menagerie of horses, chickens, dog and cat.
 In her leisure she loves to travel and most loves to come back home to Oregon.

 Peter Zaremba – School Director